 You can also check out this Facebook video, where Roger unwrapped his new RF97 for the 2021 ATP Season.

-As Roger played his last tournament at the Laver Cup in September 2022, I wouldn’t be surprised if Wilson releases a new version (V14) to commemorate Fed’s career.
+As Roger played his last tournament at the Laver Cup in September 2022, I wouldn’t be surprised if Wilson releases a new version (V14) to commemorate Fed’s career sometime in 2023.

-What are the Specs of the Wilson Pro Staff RF97 Autograph (Retail Version)?
+Wilson Pro Staff RF97 Autograph Specs (Retail Version)

 Head Size: